Gold Coast Music Awards

 The Gold Coast Music Awards is an annual awards night celebrating the Australian music industry based in the Gold Coast.

 Founded in 2015 by Samantha Morris, Chloe Popa and Amanda Gorman, the awards are produced by the Gold Coast Music Network, with support from City of Gold Coast and Major Events Gold Coast.
 2021's finalists were announced in August 2021, with the awards held on September 4.
-The People's Choice Award was opened to public voting from 19 August, with all finalists automatically nominated.
+The People's Choice Award was opened to public voting on 19 August, with all finalists automatically nominated.

+Nominations for 2025's Awards opened in July 2025.
+To be eligible, a nominee must have a strong connection to the Gold Coast and have released music, performed, or been active in their category between 1 April 2024 and 31 May 2025.

 Categories

 Current

 Since 2015 the categories have evolved.
-The most recent addition was the Gold Coast Music Prize in 2020.
+A recent addition was the Gold Coast Music Prize in 2020.

 Retired

 2015 Gold Coast Music Awards

 The 2015 awards took place on July 22 at Burleigh Heads, Gold Coast.
 Finalist were announced in June.
 The winners were the following.